Scotland

 Hotels

-Hotels and B&Bs are also found all across the country, but will set you back more, ranging from £40-100+ a night.
+Hotels and B&Bs are also found across the country, but will set you back more, ranging from £40-100+ a night.
 Still, a private room could be worth it, especially in a B&B where you get a great Scottish breakfast!

 Other Accommodation